SoftUni-Internal/interactive-content/EN/06-JPQL-And-Auto-Mapping-Objects/04-Repository-Inheritance.md

 In repositories, we can use inheritance with the same intentions.

-When our applications get bigger, we have similar entities, extending an abstract class.
+When our applications become larger and more complex, we have similar entities, extending an abstract class.

-The **base attributes and actions** they contain are mostly same, with some variations.
+The **base attributes and actions** they contain are mostly the same, with some variations.

 [/slide]